backdoorsecurity/Solitude/Readme.md

 </h3>

 <h3 align="center">
-Im building different types of ai pentesting teams. message file: slow and prone to error. named pipes: worked decent but the models would jam the pipe. restart. unix domain sockets: very fast but im having trouble forcing ai2 "the executioner" to shut up and work as a team. directly starting a model inside of a model: this has the most potential but does not word directly, I have a python script written by grok ai that starts a manager ai who starts 4 executioners.
+Im building different types of ai pentesting teams. message file: slow and prone to error.

+named pipes: worked decent but the models would jam the pipe. restart.

+unix domain sockets: very fast but im having trouble forcing ai2 "the executioner" to shut up and work as a team.

+directly starting a model inside of a model: this has the most potential but does not work directly,
+I have a python script written by grok ai that starts a manager ai who starts 4 executioners.

 I have some work to do before I post all my new configs but getting there.
 </h3>